vishal-m25/Obsidian/zoho/java 11.md

 ### Enum
 - A special data type that enables a variable to be set of a predefined constants
+- it is final by design
+- can implement interfaces
 - It can have methods, constructors for complex use case
 - it provides type safety
 ```java